Pylons/pyramid/docs/narr/install.rst

 :app:`Pyramid` installation does not require the compilation of any C code, so you need only a Python interpreter that meets the requirements mentioned.

-Certain :app:`Pyramid` dependencies can optionally use C Python extensions, if a compiler or Python headers are unavailable the dependency will fall back to using pure Python instead.
+Some :app:`Pyramid` dependencies may attempt to build C extensions for performance speedups.
+If a compiler or Python headers are unavailable the dependency will fall back to using pure Python instead.

 For Mac OS X Users
 ~~~~~~~~~~~~~~~~~~